truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 The default certificate is 0.
 You can use the default as the **Certificate** if no other specific certificate is available.

 ### Storage Configuration Settings
+You can add one or more shares in the **Storage Configuration** section.
+Click **Add** for each share you want to create.
+Each share must have a unique name.

 To add a WebDAV share to the application, click **Add** to the right of **Shares** in the **Storage Configuration** section.

 {{< trueimage src="/images/SCALE/23.10/InstallWebDAVStorageConfigAddShare.png" alt="WebDAV Storage Add Share" id="9: WebDAV Storage Add Share" >}}